-If you are planning a trip to Grand Teton National Park, then you’ve come to the right spot.
+If you're planning a trip to Grand Teton National Park, then you’ve come to the right spot.
 Our family spent 9 days camping in and around Grand Teton National Park last summer and we absolutely loved it!
 Here is our take on the best of the Tetons!

 Grand Teton National Park has a great junior ranger badge program.
 It is free, which is different from the small fee associated with the Yellowstone Junior Ranger Program.